 I bought my first property in 1984, a townhome at 2145 Sherobee Road in Mississauga and began paying a 25 year mortgage.
 Back then I had a low risk tolerance for changes in interest rates, so I initially locked in my mortgage for 5 years.

-So far, I had been making a huge mistake with my mortgage rate strategy.
+Up to this point in my life, I had been making a huge mistake with my mortgage rate strategy and didn't even know it!

-In 1995 I finally 'saw the light' and decided to go short term.
+In 1995 I finally 'saw the light' and decided to go short term on our mortgage.
 I increased my payment frequency to accelerated bi-weekly and reduced the amortization to 15 years.
 This saved me tens of thousands of dollars over a period of about 7 years.

 If you look at the graph of short versus long term mortgage rates, you will see what I am referring to.
-Unless the gap between the long and short term rate is very close, it makes total sense to go short term.
-Even when the gap is little, it will widen again at some point, the banks have to make money.
-The short term mortgage interest rates would almost have to double before you are breaking even and go up by about 150% for a few years before you were losing money by going short term.
+Unless the gap between the long and short term rate is very narrow, it makes total sense to go short term.
+Even when the gap is small - it will widen again at some point - as the banks have to make money.
+The short term mortgage interest rates would almost have to double before you are breaking even and go up by about 150% for a few years before you were losing money by choosing short term.

 Another 'gem' of advice is this: go with accelerated bi-weekly payments and reduce your initial amortization from 25 years to about 22 or 20 or 18 years right from the very beginning, if you can tolerate the higher payments.
 The accelerated bi-weekly payments are a must.
-You will hardly notice any difference and in reality you make a full extra mortgage payment per year.
+You will hardly notice any difference in your mortgage payments and in reality this strategy forces you to you make a full extra mortgage payment per year.
 This really adds up over time.
-Please follow this as much as you can, you will thank me for it in 10 years from now.
-(Do your own calculations at my mortgage calculator page to see the difference, you'll be amazed at how much you can save!)
+Please follow this strategy as much as you can, you will thank me for dong this in 10 years from now.
+(Do your own calculations at my mortgage calculator page to see the difference, you'll be amazed at how much money you can save!)

 Bottom Line: Thus, your '25 year' mortgage just became 17 years, you saved a huge amount of interest and you are now mortgage free!
 Imagine the freedom.